a34729t/SwiftMessagePosting/README.md

 ### DONE

+- Need some sort of custom UITextView with proper text alignment, size, placeholder text, etc.
 - Rename ViewPostTVC to PostDetailTVC (Swift cannot do refactoring via Xcode yet)
 - When typing a comment, does not always immediately show in ViewPostTVC
 - Post needs to update its updatedAt value and use this in fetchedresultscontroller